prashant-mandal/odoo/README.md

 [Odoo](https://www.odoo.com) is a suite of business management software tools including, for example, CRM, e-commerce, billing, accounting, manufacturing, warehouse, project management, and inventory management.

-It is open souce, and is customizable.
+It is open-source, and is customizable.
 [Github link](https://github.com/odoo/odoo)

 ## How to setup odoo on your local system?